Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 The Decimator popped when all the incels came out in 40 years.
 There's incels.

-We're doing incels.
+They're doing incels.

 Hold on one second.
 Go to balanceofnature.com.

 Use promo code Knowles.
-NOLENS.

 Life gets busy.

 Do you remember to reorder your supplements every month?
 Is that top of your list?

 It's just one more thing on your already packed to-do list.
-That is why you need to become a balance of nature preferred customer.
+That is why you need to become a Balance of Nature preferred customer.

 And here is why it's a game changer.